 - a) Tenurable appointments.
 Part-time, tenure-track appointments.
 All procedures and standards employed in full-time tenure-track appointments will normally be maintained.
 Persons holding such appointments will be reviewed for reappointment and promotion according to the same schedule, procedures, and expectations as apply to full-time tenure-track appointments. - b) Visiting appointments.
-Usually full-time appointments for specified short-term periods.
+Usually full-time appointments for specified shortterm periods.
 These positions may be renewed provided that a review of the candidate's work (by the department and the Dean for Academic Affairs) and the needs of the college indicate the appropriateness of such renewal.
-Faculty in this category undertake usual extra-classroom work such as independent studies and other departmental duties.

-c) Special appointments

-(i) Lecturers and Senior Lecturers.22 At least half-time on an ongoing basis.
+Faculty in this category undertake usual extra-classroom work such as independent studies and other departmental duties. - c) Special appointments - Lecturers and Senior Lecturers.36 At least half-time on an ongoing basis.
 Faculty in this category undertake usual extra-classroom work, including committee work, but on a pro-rata basis.
 Details on appointment and reappointment of lecturers may be found in Appendix K.

-21 See FAC memorandum dated 3 March 2000, approved by the faculty 3 April 2000.
+35 See FAC memorandum dated 3 March 2000, approved by the faculty 3 April 2000.

-22 A model of review tied to the two levels of Lecturer was adopted by the Dean's office after consultation with the Faculty Affairs Committee and the Committee on Appointments, Promotion and Tenure (CAPT)
+36 A model of review tied to the two levels of Lecturer was adopted by the Dean's office after consultation with the Faculty Affairs Committee and the Committee on Appointments, Promotion and Tenure (CAPT) in 2003-04.
+This was amended in 2014-15 following consultation with CAPT and GFA in 2013-14.
+Further clarifications were made in 2015-16.

 - (ii) Adjunct appointments.
-One course a year on a regular basis or one-time-only basis.
+One course a year on a regular basis or onetime-only basis.
 Hiring is on a per-course basis.
 Normal title is Adjunct Lecturer.
 In special cases, owing to a person's experience, the Dean may adjust the title to Adjunct Professor, Adjunct Associate Professor, Adjunct Assistant Professor, or Adjunct Instructor. - (iii) Postdoctoral Teaching Fellows.
 Postdoctoral fellows form an important part of our faculty, allowing Bowdoin to offer new classes in emerging fields or new sub-disciplines.
-The Office of the Dean for Academic Affairs works closely with academic departments and programs to provide support for postdoctoral fellows by fostering research, mentoring teaching, and helping them prepare for academic employment following their time at Bowdoin. - Postdoctoral fellows have a reduced teaching load, depending on the nature and funding source of the position, as outlined in the letter of appointment. - (iv) Specific appointments.
+The Office of the Dean for Academic Affairs works closely with academic departments and programs to provide support for postdoctoral fellows by fostering research, mentoring teaching, and helping them prepare for academic employment following their time at Bowdoin.

+Postdoctoral fellows have a reduced teaching load, depending on the nature and funding source of the position, as outlined in the letter of appointment.

+(iv) Specific appointments.
 Full or part-time.
 Persons offering courses on an ongoing basis whose specialties at the College merit specific titles (e.g., Director of the Bowdoin Chorus, Writer-In-Residence).